yandex/mapsapi-codestyle/js.md

 ###Strings
   * String literals should use single quotes:

 ```javascript
 var lyrics = 'Never gonna give you up.
 Never gonna let you down.
 Never gonna turn around and desert you.';
 ```

-  * If the string's text contains a single quote, it should be escaped, rather than using double quotes:
+  * If a string contains a single quote character, it should be escaped:

 ```javascript
 var test = 'It shouldn\'t fail';
 ```

 ##Semicolons
-Statements should end with semicolon.
+Statements should always end with a semicolon.

 ##Keywords
   * Keywords are always followed by a single space character: